Slyose/News-API/README.md

 _Needs Node.js version 16.17.0 & Postgres 12 or above_

+1. Make a local copy of the repo with `git clone https://github.com/Slyose/News-API`

-1. Run `npm i` in the terminal
+2. Run `npm i` in the terminal

-2. Run `npm run setup-dbs` in the terminal to create the test and development databases.
+3. Run `npm run setup-dbs` in the terminal to create the test and development databases.

-3. Run the command `npm run seed` in the terminal to insert data into the databases.
+4. Run the command `npm run seed` in the terminal to insert data into the databases.

-4. Create two .env files containing the names of the psql database you want to connect to.
+5. Create two .env files containing the names of the psql database yo u want to connect to.

    - `.env.test` should contain `PGDATABASE=nc_news_test`
    - `.env.development` should contain `PGDATABASE=nc_news`

-5. Run `npm test` to ensure that setup has been successful and that the API is functional.
+6. Run `npm test` to ensure that setup has been successful and that the API is functional.

 ## Live Version